-- 157. These considerations-scientific advances, changing social norms, and the demands of justice-compel the recognition of Billy and Tina's common law right to bodily liberty protected by habeas corpus. - 158.
-At its core, this case is about "whether society's norms have evolved such that elephants . . . should be able to file habeas petitions to challenge unjust confinements."
-Breheny, 38 N.Y.3d at 588 (Wilson, J., dissenting).
-It "arises within our country's history of evolving norms and knowledge about animals," which provides "essential context for deciding this case."
-Id.
-610. - 159.
+8 157.
+These considerations-scientific advances, changing social norms, and the 9 demands of justice-compel the recognition of Billy and Tina's common law right to bodily 10 liberty protected by habeas corpus.

+11 158.
+At its core, this case is about "whether society's norms have evolved such that 12 elephants . . . should be able to file habeas petitions to challenge unjust confinements."
+Breheny, 13 38 N.Y.3d at 588 (Wilson, J., dissenting).
+It "arises within our country's history of evolving 14 norms and knowledge about animals," which provides "essential context for deciding this case."
+15 Id.
+610.

+16 159.
 "Society's determination as to whether elephants have a right to be free of oppressive confinement . . . is not likely to be the same today as it was 100 years ago."
-Id.
-"Whether an elephant could have petitioned for habeas corpus in the eighteenth century is a different question from whether an elephant can do so today because we know much more about elephant cognition, social organization, behaviors and needs than we did in past centuries, and our laws and norms have changed in response to our improved knowledge of animals."
-Id. at 603 - are driven by "our vastly enhanced understanding of their cognitive abilities, needs and suffering when in captivity."
-Id. at 606.
-"The idea of a habeas petition on behalf of an elephant would have seemed ludicrous" to seventeenth-century philosopher René Descartes, who "saw animals as inanimate, insentient objects."
+Id.18 "Whether an elephant could have petitioned for habeas corpus in the eighteenth century is a different question from whether an elephant can do so today because we know much more about elephant cognition, social organization, behaviors and needs than we did in past centuries, and our laws and norms have changed in response to our improved knowledge of animals."
+Id. at 603 inanimate, insentient objects."
 Id. at 609.
 He thought nonhuman animals were unthinking machines that "cry without pain . . . desire nothing, fear nothing and know nothing."
-Id. (citation omitted).
+Id.(citation omitted).
 However, "[g]iven what we know today, it would be even more absurd to allow Descartes's views to factor into a decision" in this case, "when human understanding of elephant cognition, social behavior, capabilities and needs demonstrates the absurdity of those ancient, uninformed views."
 Id. "[T]he contrast between what we now know and the paucity of information in earlier times must inform our analysis."
 Id. at 607.